-- 3.19 Following the initial evaluation, further clarification questions were raised by the Council in respect of technical and functional aspects of the solution and clarification around pricing. - 3.20 The bidder was invited to a clarification meeting attended by key members of the programme team.
-This meeting was used to ensure there was a complete understanding of the solution and the bid.
+- 3.15 Following the initial evaluation, further clarification questions were raised by the Council which led to clarified pricing being submitted to enable an equal evaluation of all bids. - 3.16 Both bidders were invited to clarify further at meetings with the Council attended by key members of the programme team.
+This meeting was used to ensure there was a complete understanding of bids.
 Bidder references were also taken up.
-All references received, where taken up, were acceptable. - 3.21 The following method statement questions required bidders to attain an unweighted score of at least 3 out of 5 or their bid would be excluded:
+Note that all references received, where taken up, were acceptable.